-Create a Water Schedule
+Creating a Water Schedule

 I water every other day based on a complete weekly schedule.
 If rain is reported for Thursday then I will skip that day.
 Depending on the amount of rainfall will depend on when I resume watering.

-It’s always best to water when temperatures are in the 70’s, this means heading outdoors around 7 am as temperatures can begin to rise rather quick.
+It’s always best to water when temperatures are in the 70’s, this means heading outdoors around 7 am as temperatures begin to rise rather quick.
 If you plan to water in the evening wait until temperatures drop, this normally happens around 7 pm.

 Biggest Water Tip

 When these containers are full I use buckets to move the water where it’s needed.

 What I Learned from Grandma